Slavoj Žižek: Support for Donald Trump's election

 In a 2016 interview with Channel 4, Žižek said that were he American, he would vote for Donald Trump in the 2016 United States presidential election:

 I'm horrified at him [Trump].
 I'm just thinking that Hillary is the true danger. ... if Trump wins, both big parties, Republicans and Democratics, would have to return to basics, rethink themselves, and maybe some things can happen there.
 That's my desperate, very desperate hope, that if Trump wins—listen, America is not a dictatorial state, he will not introduce Fascism—but it will be a kind of big awakening.
 New political processes will be set in motion, will be triggered.
 But I'm well aware that things are very dangerous here ...
 I'm just aware that Hillary stands for this absolute inertia, the most dangerous one.
 Because she is a cold warrior, and so on, connected with banks, pretending to be socially progressive.

-These views were derisively characterised as accelerationist by Left Voice, and were labelled "regressive" by Noam Chomsky.
+These views were derisively characterised as accelerationist by Left Voice.
+Noam Chomsky said that the disruption caused by a Trump victory would be "completely regressive", and that Žižek's argument was similar to those made in Germany in the 1930s.

 In 2019 and 2020, Žižek defended his views, saying that Trump's election "created, for the first time in I don't know how many decades, a true American left", citing the boost it gave Bernie Sanders and Alexandria Ocasio-Cortez.

 However, regarding the 2020 United States presidential election, Žižek reported himself "tempted by changing his position", saying "Trump is a little too much".
 In another interview, he stood by his 2016 "wager" that Trump's election would lead to a socialist reaction ("maybe I was right"), but claimed that "now with coronavirus: no, no—no Trump. ... difficult as it is for me to say this, but now I would say 'Biden better than Trump', although he is far from ideal."
 In his 2022 book, Heaven in Disorder, Žižek continued to express a preference for Joe Biden over Donald Trump, stating "Trump was corroding the ethical substance of our lives", while Biden lies and represents big capital more politely.